Non-accessible localizations: Replacing a family with a single map

 \begin{thm} If sets cover in $\UU$, the law of excluded middle holds and $L$ is an accessible reflective subuniverse such that the empty type is $L$-local, then $L$ can merely be presented as localization with respect to a single map. \end{thm}

 \begin{rem} By \cref{re:local-types}, any localization $L$ produced by \cref{th:non-accessible} with $n \geq 0$ has the property that $\emptyset$ (and all propositions) are $L$-local.
-So, under the assumptions of \cref{th:single-map}, if such a localization is accessible, then there merely exists a presentation using a single map. \end{rem}
+So, if sets cover in $\UU$, the law of excluded middle holds and $L$ is accessible, then there merely exists a presentation using a single map. \end{rem}